SudhirPai/api-validation-report-generator/README.md

 # api-validation-report-generator
-this project helps in generating reports in a gist format
+this tool helps in generating reports in a gist format